What makes the Cambridge Philosophy course so special?

-Among the Fellows, apart from the Director of Studies, Dr Sophia Connell (Ancient Philosophy), are: Professor Rae Langton (Political Philosophy, Feminism), the former Principal, Professor Onora O’Neill (Ethics; Political Philosophy and Philosophy of Immanuel Kant); Professor Liba Taub (History and Philosophy of Science) and Professor Katarzyna Jaszczolt (Philosophy of Language).
+Among the Fellows are: Professor Rae Langton (Political Philosophy, Feminism), the former Principal, Professor Onora O’Neill (Ethics; Political Philosophy and Philosophy of Immanuel Kant); Professor Liba Taub (History and Philosophy of Science) and Professor Katarzyna Jaszczolt (Philosophy of Language).

 What jobs do Newnham Philosophy students go on to do?

 Newnham Philosophy students have gone into a great variety of fields after graduating: for example law, management consultancy, environmental conservation, banking, secondary school teaching, advertising, business, the civil service, working for NGOs and charities, European Union.

 Are there any A-level subjects that are particularly useful?